uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 #### The strain

-Software development can be enjoyable, but like anything, if you keep hitting brick walls with no sufficiently satisfying resolutions or have to severely compromise the idea you're trying to make a reality, it can be very taxing.
+Software development can be enjoyable, but like anything, if you keep hitting brick walls with no sufficiently satisfying resolutions or have to severely compromise the idea you are trying to make a reality, it can be very taxing.
 You end up fighting against it rather than working with it.

-Just as stepping back for a bit can help you figure out how to approach an issue, it also helps if you're exhausted by something outright not playing ball.
+Just as stepping back for a bit can help you figure out how to approach an issue, it also helps if you are exhausted by something outright not playing ball.
 Reevaluate your approach and try to regain your motivation, or do something else entirely until you feel ready to take a fresh look at it once more.

 #### Laying out the cards